 Electrical Plugs: The standard continental European type which is the two round pin plug/socket of 220V-240V.

 Western-style hotels in Iran are expensive but there are excellent alternatives.
 Here is where I stayed:

 Tehran: Iran’s capital city was by far my favourite part of the trip, loving the city’s vibe.
+Check out my post on Things to do in Tehran.
 I stayed in the excellent See You in Iran hostel which I discovered through The Guardian newspaper.
 SYI Iran serves a limited but tasty selection of evening meals and has a Cultural House where you can meet locals.